aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_11.rst

 .. note::

     You can also use any OPCUA client to connect to the MARTe2 OPCUA server and monitor the application data.

-    For example, if the python ``opcua`` library is installed in your system, you can use the python script located in ``../Test/Integrated/opcua_monitor.py`` to connect to the server and print the values of the nodes being written by the application.
+    For example, if the Python ``opcua`` library is installed on your system, you can use the Python script located in ``../Test/Integrated/opcua_monitor.py`` to connect to the server and print the values of the nodes being written by the application.

     .. code-block:: bash

-        python3.6 ../Test/Integrated/opcua_monitor.py -p OPCUA_PORT -s MassSpringDemo #Replace the OPCUA_PORT with the actual port number being used in the configuration file.
+        python3.6 ../Test/Integrated/opcua_monitor.py -p OPCUA_PORT -s MassSpringDemo #Replace OPCUA_PORT with the actual port number being used in the configuration file.

-As explained in the :vcisdoxygenmccl:`OPCUADSOutput` documentation, it is possible to associate a timestamp signal to one or more output signals.
+As explained in the :vcisdoxygenmccl:`OPCUADSOutput` documentation, it is possible to associate a timestamp signal with one or more output signals.
 When a timestamp signal is configured, its value is used to populate the ``OPCUA`` ``SourceTimestamp`` field when writing the associated nodes.

 Exercises
 ---------